GraSP-toolbox/GraSP/README.md

 California*, Los Angeles, California, USA during his postdoctorate with Antonio Ortega and Shri Narayanan.

-To contact the author, please use the GitHub interface or &lt;firstname&gt;.&lt;lastname&gt;&lt;a&gt;usc&lt;dot&gt;edu.
+To contact the author, please use Inria's Gitlab or GitHub interface or &lt;firstname&gt;.&lt;lastname&gt;&lt;a&gt;usc&lt;dot&gt;edu.
 The ens-lyon.fr email referenced in the code is not active anymore.